 An overview of the Minnesota avifauna and bird biology.
 Bird identification is discussed and practiced in the field.
 Selected topics from bird biology (migration, flight, reproduction, behavior, food, and conservation) are presented through lectures, numerous slide shows, and videos.
 These topics provide an introduction to the prevailing themes in modern biology.
 Corequisites: Registration in BIO 132D is required.
 Offered: Occasionally spring.

-BIO 132D • The Science of Birds Lab 1 Credit
+BIO 132D • The Science of Birds Lab 1 Credit Laboratory experience accompanying BIO 132.
 Corequisites: Registration in BIO 132 is required.
-Offered: Occasionally, spring.
+Offered: Occasionally spring.